allegro/allegro.tech/_posts/2019-04-01-from-php-to-java-and-back.md

 ---

 Five years ago we started a major technological transformation of the Allegro platform.
-We’ve been moving from a monolithic, 10 mln lines of code PHP application into a system of 800+ JVM‑based microservices.
+Since then, we’ve been moving from a monolithic, 10 mln lines of code PHP application into a system of 800+ JVM‑based microservices.
 This new architecture however turned out to be a dead‑end, that we can no longer afford to follow.
 Today, April 1 2019, we announce going back to our roots, hoping to rewrite all our JVM microservices into a single PHP application